elijah2428/Python---Exploratory-Data-Analysis-on-Spotify-2023-Dataset/README.md

 ### • Source: [Top Spotify Songs 2023](https://www.kaggle.com/datasets/nelgiriyewithana/top-spotify-songs-2023)🎵
 ### • Content: Tracks' popularity metrics, musical attributes (tempo, danceability, etc.), release dates, and playlist/chart appearances.
 ### • Format: CSV file with columns for track names, streams, artists, release dates, and various musical attributes.
+### • Description: This dataset contains a comprehensive list of the most famous songs of 2023 as listed on Spotify.
+The dataset offers a wealth of features beyond what is typically available in similar datasets.
+It provides insights into each song's attributes, popularity, and presence on various music platforms.
+The dataset includes information such as track name, artist(s) name, release date, Spotify playlists and charts, streaming statistics, Apple Music presence, Deezer presence, Shazam charts, and various audio features.

 ## 📊Exploratory Data Analysis
 ### 🔍 Dataset Overview